manthad/manthad.github.io/_posts/2025-07-18-python-course.markdown

 date:   2025-07-18 11:11:41 +0530
 categories: jekyll update
 ---
-# Introduction
+## Introduction

-Python is a powerful and easy-to-learn language:
+**Python is a powerful and easy-to-learn language**

-## Here are the few concepts we cover during this python course
+# Here are the few concepts we cover during this python course

 <!-- # print("Heyyy What is your name?")
 # name = input()